craigm-c/tomoplot/README.md

 ## Saving data

-Once you are happy with the cleaning type the name you want for your cleaned data and click Save data, this will save your cleaned data which can be used for further processing with emClarity
+Once you are happy with the cleaning type the name you want for your cleaned data and click Save data, this will save your cleaned data which can be used for further processing with emClarity.